geopandas/geopandas/doc/source/docs/user_guide/io.rst

 by using the :meth:`geopandas.GeoDataFrame.to_postgis` method.

 .. note::
     For faster data writing, pass ``use_arrow=True`` when using the default pyogrio engine.
 This can be 2-4 times faster than the default writing behavior and works with all drivers.
+See `pyogrio.write_dataframe <https://pyogrio.readthedocs.io/en/latest/api.html#pyogrio.write_dataframe>`_ for full details.

     Note that this requires the ``pyarrow`` dependency to exist in your environment.